roman-dvorak/AIRDOS04/sw/README.md

 ```
 Then use `sudo udevadm control --reload-rules && sudo udevadm trigger` to update udev access rights.

-The user also needs to be a member of `plugdev` system group. e.g. `sudo usermod -a -G plugdev $USER`
+The user also needs to be a `plugdev` system group member. e.g. `sudo usermod -a -G plugdev $USER`

 ### Usage